Administration & Support

 Exams and University Regulations

 It is the responsibility of all students to ensure they are aware of the relevant University regulations and policies.
+This includes information on examinations for both taught and research programmes.
 Learn more.

 16 September 2020Wolfson installs new sculpture by artist Rob Ward

 The sculpture was commissioned following a funded bequest from Professor Geoffrey Garton.
 It is in memory of his late wives Natalie Garton and Kay...19 August 2020Sir Tim Hitchens appointed Chair of the Daiwa Anglo-Japanese Foundation